Image Diffusion Preview with Consistency Solver: Experiments

 \subsection{Ablation study}

-\paragraph{Solver orders.} We assess the effect of solver order, \ie, $m$ in \cref{eq:consistencysolver}, on \emph{ConsistencySolver}’s preview consistency at 5, 8, and 10 steps.
-As shown in \cref{tab:ablation_order}, Order 4 consistently achieves the best overall performance across step counts, leading in key structural and perceptual metrics while maintaining strong semantic alignment.
-Lower-order solvers (\eg, Order 2 or 3) show reduced fidelity in layout and depth consistency, whereas Order 5 yields only marginal improvements in minor dimensions likely due to the increased RL search space complexity.
-Overall, Order 4 strikes a better balance between efficiency and complexity.
+\paragraph{Solver orders.} We assess the effect of solver order $m$ in \cref{eq:consistencysolver} at 5, 8, and 10 steps.
+Order 4 consistently achieves the best overall performance, striking an effective balance between accuracy and RL search complexity.
+Lower orders show reduced structural fidelity, while Order 5 yields only marginal gains.
+We adopt Order 4 as the default.
+Detailed comparisons are provided in the supplementary material.

-\paragraph{Reward models.} We investigate the impact of different reward models on the RL training of ConsistencySolver.
-As shown in \cref{tab:ablation_reward}, the Depth reward provides strong structural fidelity, consistently achieving good performance across all steps.
-Meanwhile, the Img. reward performs well in pixel-level fidelity, particularly at higher steps.
-Although CLIP and DINO show competitive results in semantic alignment, Depth offers a more balanced trade-off between structural consistency and overall robustness.
-We therefore adopt Depth as the default reward for its reliable generalization across diverse evaluation scenarios.
+\paragraph{Reward models.} We investigate the impact of different reward models on the RL training of \emph{ConsistencySolver}.
+Among the six reward choices (Depth, Inception, CLIP, Img., DINO, Seg.), the Depth reward provides the most balanced trade-off between structural consistency and overall robustness across all step counts.
+We therefore adopt Depth as the default reward.
+Detailed comparisons are provided in the supplementary material.